Using the Cash Drawer

 1. Click History on the open drawer

-2. The Session Movements dialog appears showing a table with:
+2. The Session Activity dialog appears showing all transactions and movements for the drawer

-• Type - The movement type (e.g., Cash Sale, Payout, Safe Drop)
+• Type - The entry type badge (e.g., Cash Sale, Card, Gift Voucher, Payout, Safe Drop)

 Step 9: Close the Cash Drawer Session